 Activity Council's Role Performance Measure July to December 2014 January to June 2015 New Release Areas Planning Coordinate the rezoning process for the following precincts: Leppington Urban Release Area Emerald Hills Lowes Creek and Maryland PAP State Government time frames met Planning for Leppington Precinct has been advanced by the Department of Planning The draft Indicative Layout Plan (and associated supporting materials) for the Leppington Precinct was publicly exhibited from 10 November to 19 December 2014.
 The Department of Planning & Environment is considering submissions received.
 Emerald Hills rezoning was gazetted on 19 September 2014.
-A DCP Amendment is on public exhibition until January 2nd 2015.
+A DCP Amendment is on Planning for Leppington Precinct continued to be advanced by the Department of Planning.
+Council continued to meet with the Departmen of Planning to resolve implementation issues with the delivery of the precinct.
+Emerald Hills DCP Amendment was adopted by Council on 27 January 2015 Development has commenced on site.
+Relevant stakeholders engaged public exhibition until January 2 nd 2015.
 The amendment addresses mapping errors in the original DCP and refines some planning controls around visual impact.
 A Planning Agreement for part of the Lowes Creek and Marylands Precincts was publicly exhibited from 19 November to 18 December 2014 by the Department of Planning & Environment to accelerate the precinct planning process.
-Planning for Leppington Precinct continued to be advanced by the Department of Planning.
-Council continued to meet with the Department of Planning to resolve implementation issues with the delivery of the precinct.
-Emerald Hills DCP Amendment was adopted by Council on 27 January 2015.
-Development has commenced on site.
-The Department of Planning are finalising a Planning Agreement for part of the Lowes Creek and Marylands PAP Precincts following public exhibition in December 2014.
+The Department of Planning are finalisin a Planning Agreement for part of the Lowes Creek and Marylands PAP Precincts following public exhibition in December 2014.
 Manage and respond to emerging strategic planning issues within rezoned precincts: Oran Park precinct Turner Road precinct Spring Farm precinct Elderslie precinct Harrington Grove precinct Mater Dei precinct El Caballo Blanco / Gledswood precincts Strategic planning issues are actioned in a timely manner Project Working Groups continue to meet on a bi-monthly basis for Oran Park and Turner Road precincts to resolve issues related to delivery.
 Turner Road - LEP amendment 33 - awaiting gazettal to rezone land adjacent to the canal that was inadvertently excluded during precinct planning process.
 In addition a rezoning proposal was received in relation to the riparian corridors in response to changes to State Government policy and is currently under consideration by Council.
 Spring Farm - Ongoing work to amend the DCP to facilitate residential development on the Spring Road Site, formally identified as the school site.
-Harrington Grove - Minor DCP Project Working Groups continued to meet on a bi-monthly basis for Oran Par and Turner Road precincts to resolve issues related to delivery.
+Project Working Groups continued to meet on a bi-monthly basis for Oran Pa and Turner Road precincts to resolve issues related to delivery.
 Turner Road - LEP Amendment 33 - to rezone land adjacent to the canal that was inadvertently excluded during precinct planning process was gazetted 20 February 2015.
-In addition a rezonin proposal was in relation to the riparian corridors in response to changes to State Government policy was endorsed by Council on 28 April 2015 for the purpose of seeking a Gateway Determination from the Department of Planning.
-Spring Farm Amendment to the DCP to facilitate residential development on the former school site came into force 20 M
+In addition a rezoni proposal was in relation to the riparian corridors in response to changes to Sta Government policy was endorsed by Council on 28 April 2015 for the purpos of seeking a Gateway Determination for the Department of Planning.
+Spring Farm Amendment to the DCP to facilitate residential development on the